What I Loved:

-What I Loved: I am always a sucker for a re-telling or a re-imagining of a fairytale.
-Flobella is that plus so much more.
+I am always a sucker for a re-telling or a re-imagining of a fairytale.
+Flobella and the Creative Path is that plus so much more.
 The book could be considered a re-imagining of The Wizard of Oz, but there were also some aspects that made me think of Alice in Wonderland.
 There is a cat that duplicates and begins to look like an accordion, and I greatly enjoyed that scene.
 I loved that this book also stands on its own as a creative story, giving the reader new ways to think of their own creative strengths.

 The world Flobella is drawn into is called the Creative Idea Dimension (CID), and I would have liked it to be called something just a bit less “on the mark” so to say.
 All of the creatures and names were so creative in this book, and I would have liked the dimension’s name to match.
 That’s my only downside to this book, and it was not a draw back to reading the story, it was truly a very small downside.